 Section 12034.
 Division of Youth Services.
 There shall be within the department of social Services welfare a division of youth services, headed by a deputy commissioner.
 In addition to all other duties prescribed by local law, ordinance or resolution of the Legislature or by the commissioner of social Services welfare, the deputy commissioner of the division of youth services shall have charge of youth detention services and the youth bureau.
-Section 1204 added by Local Law No. 3 2006.
+Section 1204 added by Local Law No. 3-2006.

 Section 12045.
 Youth Bureau Board.
 There shall be established a youth bureau board to the division of youth services of the department of social Services welfare.
-Section 1205 added by Local Law No. 3 2009.
+Section 1205 added by Local Law No. 3-2009.

 Section 12056.
 Executive Director of Youth Bureau.
 There shall be an executive director of the youth bureau within the division of youth services of the department of social Services welfare.
 The executive director shall be appointed by the county executive subject to confirmation by the county legislature.

-Section 1206 added by Local Law No. 3 2009 Article 12 was formerly numbered Article XI.
+Section 1206 added by Local Law No. 3-2009 Article 12 was formerly numbered Article XI.

 Section 1301.
 Department of mental health; commissioner.
 There shall be a department of mental health, the head of which shall be the commissioner of mental health.
 He or she shall be appointed by the county executive subject to confirmation by the county legislature.
 The commissioner shall meet those qualifications fixed by the state Office department of mental Health hygiene and in existence at the time of his or her appointment.
-Amended by Local Law No. 2 1988.

 Section 1302.
 Powers and duties.
 Except as otherwise provided in this charter, the commissioner of mental health shall have all the powers and perform all the duties conferred or imposed upon directors of mental health and/or community health boards by law.
 Within appropriations made available there for, the commissioner shall perform all duties with respect to child mental health services.
 The commissioner or his or her designee shall serve as the Director of Community Services prescribed by Mental Hygiene Law §41.09.
-He or she shall

-LL Intro.
-16-1 9/29/2016 Page 27 of 45 perform such additional and related duties as the county executive may prescribe.
+He or she shall perform such additional and related duties as the county executive may prescribe.
 Amended by Local Law No. 2 1989.

-Article 14 of the Erie County Charter is hereby amended as follows: Article 14 - Department of Homeland Security and Emergency Services - Charter
+Article 14 - Department of Homeland Security and Emergency Services - Charter

-Section 1401.
+- Section 1401.
 Department established; commissioner of Homeland Security and Emergency Services.

 - 1402.
-Powers and duties. - 1403.
+Powers and duties.

+- 1403.
 Advisory boards.